Jonathan Goodwin (American football)

-Jonathan Scott Goodwin (born December 2, 1978) is a former American football center.
-He was drafted by the New York Jets in the fifth round of the 2002 NFL Draft.
-He played college football at Michigan.
-Goodwin has played for the New Orleans Saints and the San Francisco 49ers.
+Jonathan Scott Goodwin (born December 2, 1978) is an American former professional football player who was a center in the National Football League (NFL) and current coach for the Los Angeles Chargers.
+He played college football for the Michigan Wolverines and was selected by the New York Jets in the fifth round of the 2002 NFL draft.
+Goodwin also played for the New Orleans Saints and the San Francisco 49ers.

-Early years
+Early life

 Goodwin was born in Columbia, South Carolina.
 He attended Lower Richland High School in Hopkins, South Carolina and was a student and a letterman in football.
 In football, he was an all-conference selection.

 College career

 Goodwin enrolled in the University of Michigan, and played for the Michigan Wolverines football team from 1998 to 2001.
 Transferred to University of Michigan from Ohio University after freshman season.

 Professional career

 New York Jets

-Goodwin was selected in the fifth round, 154th overall in the 2002 NFL Draft by the New York Jets.
+Goodwin was selected in the fifth round, 154th overall in the 2002 NFL draft by the New York Jets.

-New Orleans Saints
+New Orleans Saints (first stint)

 After the 2005 season, Goodwin was a free agent, and signed with the New Orleans Saints.
 He was the Saints' starting center during their 2009 Super Bowl season and made the Pro Bowl as a reserve in 2010.